alinen/agl/README.md

-# gentleGL
+# easel-gl

-Small, easy to use C++ openGL programing API
+Small, easy to use C++ library for 3D drawing, based on openGL.